Chapter 2

 Table 2.2: Tags for noun phrase head words that cannot have premodifiers

-Q;_nphd_indefinite pronoun with quantification, which can be a compound (e.g., everybody, nothing), or a word which often occurs with the preposition of (e.g., much, many, a_lot)
+Q;_nphd_indefinite pronoun with quantification, which can be a compound (e.g., everybody, nothing) or a word which often occurs with the preposition of (e.g., much, many, a_lot)

-D;_nphd_indefinite pronoun not subclassified as Q (e.g., someone, anything, another), and demonstrative pronoun (e.g., this, that, these, those)
+D;_nphd_indefinite pronoun not subclassified as Q (e.g., someone, anything, another) and demonstrative pronoun (e.g., this, that, these, those)

 (2.3)

-noun_head([node('Q;_nphd_',[node(Word,[])])|L],L) --> [w('Q;_nphd_',Word)].
+noun_head([node('Q;_nphd_',[node(Word,[])])|L],L) -->

-noun_head([node('D;_nphd_',[node(Word,[])])|L],L) --> [w('D;_nphd_',Word)].
+noun_head([node('D;_nphd_',[node(Word,[])])|L],L) -->

-Additionally, there are the words of Table 2.3 that essentially contribute a full noun phrase by themselves, that is, they provide a noun phrase head word that cannot itself have modifiers.
-To distinguish these words, there are the noun_head_full rules of (2.4).
+Additionally, there are the noun phrase head words of Table 2.3 that give full content for noun phrases that cannot have modifiers of the noun head.
+To distinguish these head words, there are the noun_head_full rules of (2.4).

-PROpersonal pronoun (e.g., I, you, them, ours)
+PROpersonal pronoun (e.g., I, you, them, us)

-PRO;_ppge_nominal possessive personal pronoun (e.g., mine, yours)
+PRO;_ppge_nominal possessive personal pronoun (e.g., mine, yours, ours)

 WPROwh-pronoun (what, who, whom)